JeffersonLab/halla_molpol_sim/variables.md

 ## Hit Data

 **_hitN_** is a scalar that defines (to you) the size of each of the arrays that contain information about a particle as it passed through a flux plane or hit a detector.
 Let's suppose two particles passed through 14 planes and each hit the detector; in this case, there would be 15 entries for each particle so **_hitN_** would be 30.
-Each recorded hit will tell you which detector **_hitDet_** and the information about the particle as it passed through that detector or flux plane.
+Each recorded hit will tell you which detector **_hitDet_** and the information about the particle as it passed through a particular detector or flux plane.

 | Branch Name | Description |
 |:--------|:---------|